fbpx

 Scenario Analysis

-By integrating causal loop diagram with computer modeling and simulation, organizations can engage in robust scenario analysis, exploring how different policies, strategies, or external factors might influence the system’s behavior.
+By integrating causal loop diagrams with computer modeling and simulation, organizations can engage in robust scenario analysis, exploring how different policies, strategies, or external factors might influence the system’s behavior.

 This capability is particularly valuable in strategic planning, risk management, and policy evaluation, enabling decision-makers to make more informed choices based on a comprehensive understanding of potential outcomes and trade-offs.